 Full Sun: Full or partial shade – USDA Zone: 6 – 10

-Afghan pine/Desert pine is a fast growing evergreen tree and can used as border landscaping.
+Afghan pine/Desert pine is a fast growing evergreen tree and can be used as border landscaping.
 Can grow up to 80ft. tall and 30ft. wide.
 Low water once established.
 Also called Mondell pine.

 Desert Willow Scientific Name: Chilopsis linearis

 Sun: Full Sun – USDA Zone 7 – 9

 Desert willow grows to about 25ft tall.
 If you are looking to attract hummingbirds then this is the tree to get.
 Beautiful light purple blooms very hardy shrub or tree.
 Very drought tolerant once established.
 More Desert Willow Information

 Full Sun – USDA – Zone: 7 – 10

 Mesquite has green foliage and deciduous.
 Large sweet edible pods on branches.
 Very drought tolerant tree.
 Grows about 15-20ft tall and wide.
 Has large thorns can be easily trained as a tree.

 Very drought tolerant tree.
 Grows about 40ft tall and wide.
 Darker Bark.

 Mimosa or Silk Tree Scientific